Unemployment Benefits After Being Fired

 Secured with SHA-256 Encryption

 When an employee meets basic eligibility requirements, his eligibility for unemployment benefits will depend upon the reason he was terminated or the reason he separated from the company.
-There are certain reasons for being fired or separating from the company that are considered disqualifying offenses.
+There are certain reasons for being fired or separating from the company that are considered disqualifications.
 Other reasons may be considered non-disqualifying.

 While the definition of disqualifying and non-disqualifying offenses can vary from jurisdiction to jurisdiction, typically an employee who has been terminated because of willful misconduct or dishonesty may not collect benefits.
 However, if an employee has been fired for incompetence, unsatisfactory performance, or some other offense that was not deliberate, he will be permitted to receive unemployment.
 Further, if an employee has quit his job, he may still be eligible to receive benefits but only if he is able to prove he had good cause for leaving the position.